-In hopes to address and respond to the widespread Opioid epidemic through the state, last year the Phoenix DEA joined with local and state officials to launch HEAT, the Heroin Enforcement Action Team.
+In hopes to address and respond to the widespread Opioid addicts who need rehab, the Phoenix DEA joined with local and state officials last year to launch HEAT, the Heroin Enforcement Action Team.

 According to Special Agent Doug Coleman, who is in charge of the DEA in Arizona, “The discovery of the U-47700 in Maricopa County is a great concern for DEA, law enforcement and the community as the threat of Opioid abuse continues to evolve.”

 Moreover, his statements indicate that the HEAT initiative is in place to target all dealers who are involved in supplying illegal substances to overdose victims.
 Thus far, Pink discoveries have been found in the form of white powder, containing a pinkish hue and in the form of counterfeit prescription pills.